hemanth22/learntlessons/docs/prompts.md

 ReAct Prompting

-ReAct prompting follows a cycle where the AI assistant AIternates between reasoning and taking actions.
+ReAct prompting follows a cycle where the AI assistant alternative between reasoning and taking actions.
-The AI assistant writes out its reasoning as a Thought, performs an Action, records the Observation from that action, then continues this cycle until reaching a finAI answer.
+The AI assistant writes out its reasoning as a Thought, performs an Action, records the Observation from that action, then continues this cycle until reaching a final answer.

 Knowledge Augmentation